-Dennis O’Keefe’s character in this forgotten film may seem familiar.
-His excellent performance in the gritty, T-Men seven years before was a much tougher portrayal of a U.S Treasury agent, however.
+Dennis O’Keefe’s character in this obscure film may seem familiar.
+His excellent performance in the gritty T-Men seven years before was a much tougher portrayal of a U.S Treasury agent, however.
 Perhaps that role gave him the insight to write this film’s story as well as share in directorial duties.
-There is very little to fault here from an acting standpoint.
-O'Keefe again displays his ability to be a real charmer.
-Especially when it comes to a stewardess, Margaret Sheridan, whom he has met on previous flights.
-It is not hard to imagine that his character would be fun to be around or that he rarely has a totally bad day.
-He is always trying to lighten the moment with a quip.
-Or persistently trying to get a date.
 This eighty-three-minute film was produced by Gibraltar Productions and released through United Artists.
+The film is another procedural account of the Treasury trying to track down who is profiteering from the sale of synthetic diamonds.
 The film was Britain's first in 3D.
 Unfortunately, moviegoers really never got their 3D money’s worth with limited opportunities to use the process.
-The film is a routine investigation with a slow beginning, but it is nonetheless an entertaining effort.
-Hang on for a worthwhile explosive ending.
+This B-movie has humor and competent performances in a routine investigation.
+It is nonetheless an entertaining effort.
+Hang on for a worthwhile, explosive ending.

 No comments: